kiancn/CallbackMethod/README.md

-# Next feature goals:
+# Pending goals:
 * Test features more rigidly
-* For MeReference: Automatic inference and checking of return type is possible at construction time because Method object comes with a .getReturnType method.
 * Optimizing invoke calls: The two Me(thod)Reference types use Reflection at construction time and at run time.
 The heavy lifting is done at construction time, then the references are there.
 However, at execution time (in all run() variants) the invoke-method is called on the referenced Method object, and that is about twice as heavy as a regular method call (http://www.jguru.com/faq/view.jsp?EID=246569): though it might be worth it because you can pass methods around like a freak, it is worth a closer look at the internals of the invoke-method.
+* For MeReference: Automatic inference and checking of return type is possible at construction time because Method object comes with a .getReturnType method.
 * Actual return type inference; but I think that will get a seperate set of types - because the existing works pretty well without the added rigidity/security.
 * Make an introduction to each feature of the classes (and possibly define a set of best practices...).